Himanshuranjan30/DP-CheatSheet/README.md

        - Count of Subsets with particular sum.
        - Partition of Set into 2 subsets such that difference of both the subsets should be minimum.
        - Target Sum.

+ `Matrix Chain Multiplication`

+ - Given a List of Matrices.
+ - Find the most efficient way to multiply the matrices together.